-Because Sniff and Scurry had moved on quickly back into the maze, after much trial and error they eventually found new cheese.
-However, Hem and Haw stayed at Cheese Station C wondering how it was possible for the cheese to be gone.
+Because Sniff and Scurry had moved on quickly back into the maze in search of new cheese, after much trial and error, they eventually found new cheese.
+However, Hem and Haw stayed at Cheese Station C, wondering how it was possible for the cheese to be gone.
 They spent their days being upset about the situation and trying to figure out had gone wrong.
 After some time, Haw noticed that the mice were gone and wondered if they had found new cheese.
 Haw told Hem that since things were changing, they needed to change and do things differently.
-Haw suggested they stop analyzing the situation and move on, but Hem refused since he was stuck on trying to find answers and unwilling to try something new.
+Haw suggested they stop analyzing the situation and move on.
+Hem refused because he was stuck on trying to find answers and unwilling to try something new.

 Though Haw was interested in moving on, Hem’s pessimism and discouragement caused him to lose hope and not act.
-But one day, Haw realized that their “cheese-less” situation was deteriorating as they kept waiting for things to improve.
-Realizing his folly, Haw started laughing at himself and told Hem that they could not keep doing the same thing over and over again and wonder why things didn’t get better.
-Haw told Hem that “Things change, life moves on and so should we.”
-But Hem could not get past his fear and refused to go back out into the maze.
-Haw then decided it was time to leave his friend and go back out into the maze to find new cheese.
+One day, Haw realized that their “cheese-less” situation was deteriorating while they were waiting for things to improve.
+Realizing his folly, Haw started laughing at himself and told Hem that they could not keep doing the same thing over and over again and expect anything to get better.
+Haw then told Hem that “Things change, life moves on and so should we.”
+But Hem could not get past his fear and refused to venture back out into the maze.
+Haw then decided it was time to leave his friend and go back out into the maze to search for new cheese.

 Though Haw was afraid, he gathered his courage and stepped out bravely into the maze.
-As he explored, he found bits and pieces of new cheese.
-Excited, he ran back to Cheese Station C to tell Hem that there was new cheese in the maze and found him looking hungry.
-Haw offered Hem some of the new cheese, but Hem was unwilling to try the new cheese since he did not think he would like it and wanted his old cheese back.
+As he searched the maze for new cheese, Haw found bits and pieces of cheese, but not enough to sustain him.
+Excitedly, Haw ran back to Cheese Station C to share the news with Hem and found him looking hungry.
+Haw offered his friend some of the new cheese, but Hem was unwilling to try the new cheese because he did not think he would like it and wanted his old cheese back.
 Haw then realized that Hem did not want to try anything new and left him behind to continue his search for new cheese.
-Before long, he found Cheese Station N which had plenty of new cheese in all shapes and sizes that he had never seen, heard of, or tried before.
+Before long, Haw found Cheese Station N, which had plenty of new cheese in all shapes and sizes that he had never seen, heard of, or tried before.
 He looked around and saw Sniff and Scurry with big tummies which suggested they had been here awhile.
 Haw dived into enjoying the cheese while hoping that Hem would eventually step back out into the maze and follow him.